 “So what’s the fuckin’ plan now?
 Is there a next job?” asked Shakes.

 “For the moment, the plan is to put as much distance between ourselves and the last place we saw that fucking Grackle as possible.
 If there’s even a chance they are still swimming, we’ll have to lose those fuckers for good before resuming business as usual.
-I can cut you loose if you like Shakes—it’s mostly our fuckin’ headache, not yours.”
+I can cut you loose if you like, Shakes—it’s mostly our fuckin’ headache, not yours.”

 Shakes stirred a number of spoonfuls of sugar into his coffee.
 “And what if I’m willing to make it my headache too?”